DaneVass/BARtab/README.md

 - Report metrics for individual samples [MULTIQC](#multiqc)

 ### Single-cell workflow

-The single-cell workflow either expects fastq files or a BAM files as input.
+The single-cell workflow either expects fastq files or BAM files as input.

 Fastq files must match the regex `*_R{1,2}*.{fastq,fq}.gz`.

 Alternatively, if raw data was already processed with Cell Ranger or STARSolo, BAM files can be used as input.
 This way, cell calling and UMI extraction can be skipped.
 Reads containing barcode sequences will be in the unmapped fraction of reads after alignment.
-To obtain unapped reads annotated with cell ID and UMI, run STAR with the option `--outSAMunmapped Within KeepPairs`.
+To retain unmapped reads annotated with cell ID and UMI in the output, run STAR with the option `--outSAMunmapped Within KeepPairs`.
-Unmapped reads can be extracted from the BAM file with
-`samtools view -b -f 4 <sample_id>/outs/possorted_genome_bam.bam > <sample_id>_unmapped_reads.bam`.
 All BAM files can then be symlinked to an input directory and the parameter `input_type` set to `bam`.

 - [fastq] Check raw data quality using `fastqc` [FASTQC](#fastqc)
 - [fastq] Extraction of cell barcodes (optional) and UMIs using `umi-tools` [UMITOOLS_WHITELIST](#umitools_whitelist), [UMITOOLS_EXTRACT](#umitools_extract)
-- [BAM] Filter reads containing cell barcode and UMI and convert to fastq using `samtools` [BAM_TO_FASTQ](#bam_to_fastq)
+- [BAM] Filter unmapped reads containing cell barcode and UMI and convert to fastq using `samtools` [BAM_TO_FASTQ](#bam_to_fastq)
 - Filter barcode reads and trim 5' and/or 3' constant regions using `cutadapt` [CUTADAPT_READS](#cutadapt_reads)
 - Align to reference barcode library using `bowtie` [BUILD_BOWTIE_INDEX](#build_bowtie_index), [BOWTIE_ALIGN](#bowtie_align)
 - [Optional] Filter alignments for sequences mapping to either end of a barcode [FILTER_ALIGNMENTS](#filter_alignments)